linode/docs/docs/tools-reference/tools/find-files-in-linux-using-the-command-line/index.md

 ## Options and Optimization for Find

-The default configuration for `find` will ignore symbolic links (shortcut files).
+The default configuration for `find` ignores symbolic links (shortcut files).
 If you want `find` to follow and return symbolic links, you can add the `-L` option to the command, as shown in the example above.

 `find` optimizes its filtering strategy to increase performance.
 Three user-selectable optimization levels are specified as `-O1`, `-O2`, and `-O3`.
 The `-O1` optimization is the default and forces `find` to filter based on filename before running all other tests.